PayPal Developer Agreement

 Santa Clara County, California, or Omaha, Nebraska

-A country in Asia, South America, Africa or any country not listed elsewhere in this table
+A country outside the United States or Brazil or any country not listed elsewhere in this table

 PayPal Pte.
 Ltd, a Singaporean company registered under number 200509725E and with a registered address of 5 Temasek Boulevard, #09-01 Suntec Tower Five, Singapore 038985